Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: C. Demonstration of EE Phases

-To explore the thermodynamic landscape beyond the stable phases at the ground state, we map the magnetic susceptibility $\chi$ and specific heat $C_\text{v}$ over a broad range of temperature $T$ and local static field $H_\text{loc}/J_\text{eff}$.
+To explore the thermodynamic landscape beyond the stable phases at the ground state, we map the magnetic susceptibility $\chi$ and specific heat $C_\text{v}$ over a broad range of $k_\text{B}T/J_\text{eff}$ and local static field $H_\text{loc}/J_\text{eff}$.
 The specific heat $C_\text{v}$ exhibits one peak near the center of the stable phases, i.e.$H_\text{loc}/J_\text{eff}=2,4,8$, whereas around the phase boundaries it bifurcates and exhibits two peaks.
 Between those peaks, $C_\text{v}$ has a small value close to 0, indicating the existence of new phases, as shown in Fig.~\ref{Fig3a}.
-Since they exist at finite temperatures and at the vicinity of phase boundaries, we tentatively name them $\text{M}_\text{I-II}$ and $\text{M}_\text{II-III}$, where \enquote{M} stands for metastable phases.
-The presence of such metastable states is further supported by the behavior of the magnetic susceptibility $\chi$, which remains significantly elevated across these regions.
-Unlike in stable phases, where $\chi$ typically decreases to zero from the transition temperature into the ground state, here it maintains a high value over an extended temperature range, as shown in Fig.~\ref{Fig3b}.
+Since they exist at finite temperatures and at the vicinity of phase boundaries, we tentatively name them $\text{EE}_\text{I-II}$ and $\text{EE}_\text{II-III}$, where \enquote{EE} stands for EE phases.
+These phases are consistent with previously reported step-like behavior in the magentic order parameter at finite temperature in the same system \cite{Lefrançois2017}.
+The presence of such EE states is further supported by the behavior of the magnetic susceptibility $\chi$, which remains significantly elevated across these regions.
+Unlike in ground-state-stable phases, where $\chi$ typically decreases to zero from the transition temperature into the ground state, here it maintains a high value over an extended temperature range, as shown in Fig.~\ref{Fig3b}.
 This persistent response indicates enhanced magnetic fluctuations due to free spins that change configuration between two adjacent stable phases.

-\section{D. Magnetic Structure and Thermodynamic Stability of Metastable Phases}
+\section{D. Magnetic Structure and Thermodynamic Stability of EE Phases}